My Favorite Calligraphy Learning Tools

 Free.
 All levels.

 For bite-sized lessons and inspiration, the Calligraphy Masters YouTube channel is the place to go.
-They describe themselves as an “online magazine for calligraphy, hand lettering, and sign painting.”
 If you want to chill out and just watch renowned artists draw beautiful letters, this is the perfect outlet for that.
-But you’ll also find tutorials, interviews, and product reviews that make this a fantastic (and 100% free!) learning resource.
+But you’ll also find tutorials, interviews, and product reviews that make this a fantastic (and free) resource.

 Written-Word-Calligraphy-Practice-pads.jpg